 country (United States).

-The Mapbox Geocoding API accepts a number of optional parameters.
+The Mapbox Geocoding API accepts many optional parameters.
 You can use these optional parameters to customize your queries so that the most relevant results are returned.
 These parameters can be specified using URL query parameters, or they can be specified as options with one of our client-side libraries or plugins.
 These parameters allow you to view results as you type, filter results by geographic feature type, and limit or bias results to a specified area.
 For example, to limit your search results to addresses in the Washington DC Metro area, you could set the

 type parameter to